semver/semver/semver.md

 Preston-Werner](http://tom.preston-werner.com), inventor of Gravatars and cofounder of GitHub.

-If you'd like to leave feedback, please [open an Issue on GitHub](https://github.com/mojombo/semver/issues).
+If you'd like to leave feedback, please [open an issue on GitHub](https://github.com/mojombo/semver/issues).